textileio/powergate/docs/manual_installation.md

 For this feature to be enabled, the `POWD_LOTUSMASTERADDR`/`--lotusmasteraddr` should be set.
 If this is the case, this most probably involved a previous action from the system administrator to create or import the wallet address with funds in the Lotus node.
 If you're running Powergate in a test network, you can avoid setting a specific _master address_, and enable the `POWD_AUTOCREATEMASTERADDR`/`--autocreatemasteraddr`.
 This configuration will auto-create a _master address_ for the manager, and auto-fund it with the corresponding test network facuet.

-Finally, to configure the amount of _attoFil_ to be transfered by the _manager_ to a newly created wallet, you should set `POWD_WALLETINITIALFUND`/`--walletinitialfund`.
+Finally, to configure the amount of _attoFil_ to be transferred by the _manager_ to a newly created wallet, you should set `POWD_WALLETINITIALFUND`/`--walletinitialfund`.
 This configuration only applies if you set the _master address_ manually, or enabled the master address auto-creation.

 ### Sharing wallet address in all FFS instances